Bali

 Canggu

-Canggu (pronounced Chang-goo) is laid back surfer beach town.
-Everything in Canggu just seems to flow easy.
+Canggu (pronounced Chang-goo) used to be a laid back surfer beach town.
+Since Covid, it has really picked up it’s pace and embraced the tourist vibe.
 Young and vibrant beaches, surfing, your epitome of a beach town, a little bit of everything.
-Definitely a great place to just lay on a beach during the day, and drink under the stars to the sound of the ocean at night.
+Definitely a great place to just lay on a beach during the day, and then drink under the stars to the sound of the ocean at night.

 ssn – Canggu had the best vibe!
 Just surfy-low-key beach bar-happy.